Business Startup CostsUpdated March 2026

 LowNational avg: $55,000High

 Twin Falls sits within a housing market where the American Dream of owning a home is still financially realistic.
 Mountain weather brings altitude-related HVAC considerations, while coastal fog and salt air accelerate exterior wear.
 Meanwhile, an entrepreneurial, risk-tolerant culture that produces both tech billionaires and overpriced avocado toast.
-For start a daycare specifically, the local market reflects a price-competitive market where providers work harder for each customer.
+For start a daycare specifically, the local market reflects a price-competitive market where local businesses work harder for each customer.

 What Matters Most